 AECOM’s participation in the Privacy Shield applies to all Personal Information that is transferred from the European Union and European Economic Area and Switzerland to the United States.
 AECOM will comply with the Privacy Shield Principles in respect of such Personal Information.

 AECOM’s accountability for Personal Information that it receives under the Privacy Shield and subsequently transfers to a third party is described in the Privacy Shield Principles.
 In particular, AECOM remains responsible and liable under the Privacy Shield Principles if third-party agents that it engages to Process the Personal Information on its behalf do so in a manner inconsistent with the Privacy Shield Principles, unless AECOM proves that it is not responsible for the event giving rise to the damage.
 AECOM may be required to disclose Personal Information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 If you have a Privacy Shield-related (or general privacy-related) question, we encourage you to contact us at email@example.com.
-AECOM has designed JAMS, an alternative dispute resolution provider, to address complaints and provide appropriate recourse free of charge to individuals with respect to the Privacy Shield.
+AECOM has designated JAMS, an alternative dispute resolution provider, to address complaints and provide appropriate recourse free of charge to individuals with respect to the Privacy Shield.
 Individuals may contact JAMS at https://www.jamsadr.com/eu-us-privacy-shield.
 As explained in the Privacy Shield Principles, a binding arbitration option will be made available to you in order to address residual complaints not resolved by any other means.
 AECOM is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.